 - Check-in midway.
 Assess your hunger again midway during your snack to see if you are satisfied or still hungry.
 You may be full but want to continue eating.
 Try this to avoid overeating.

-When you do need a snack, consider these suggestions that promote heart health and satisfy hunger:
+Snack suggestions that promote heart health and satisfy hunger

 - Nuts contain healthy fats, as well as protein and other nutrients.
 Consider almonds, peanuts, hazelnuts, walnuts, and cashews; they have a long shelf life, are portable, and delicious.